 3.)
 The course was taught by faculty of the college/university on that institution’s campus

 4.)
-You earned a grade of C or above in the course
+You earned a grade of C or better in the course

 5.)
 We have received an official transcript from the institution from where you took the course